FortuneN/FineCodeCoverage/README.md

 You can also set the option to DoNotUseRoslynWhenTextChanges if there is a performance issue.
 By doing so new lines colouring will not be as good.
 If you switch to one of the EditorCoverageColouringMode options then you will need to re-run coverage.

+For Blazor components with @code blocks coverage lines can be generated outside these regions.
+When the Roslyn syntax tree is available to FCC you can set the option BlazorCoverageLinesFromGeneratedSource to true to limit coverage lines in .razor file to those in generated source.

+FCC tracks the visual studio editor and saves this information when a file is closed.
+If upon re-opening a file the text has changed there will be no coverage marks for this file.

+There will also be no editor marks if you edit a file whilst FCC is collecting coverage.

 ## Why use MS Code Coverage ?

 With the old coverage FCC needed to copy your test dll and dependencies and run OpenCover or Coverlet on those files.
 This is not necessary with ms code coverage.